sarangs1621/CodeFoeces_Problems/README.md

 The printf() function prints the given statement to the console.
 The syntax is printf("format string",argument_list);.
 In the function, if we are using an integer, character, string or float as argument, then in the format string we have to write %d (integer), %c (character), %s (string), %f (float) respectively.

 The scanf() function reads the input data from the console.
 The syntax is scanf("format string",argument_list);.
-For ex: The scanf("%d",&number) statement reads integer number from the console and stores the given value in variable .
+For ex: The scanf("%d",&number) statement reads integer number from the console and stores the given value in variable number.

-To input two integers separated by a space on a single line, the command is scanf("%d %d", &n, &m), where  and  are the two integers.
+To input two integers separated by a space on a single line, the command is scanf("%d %d", &n, &m), where n and m are the two integers.

 Task

 Your task is to take two numbers of int data type, two numbers of float data type as input and output their sum:

-Declare  variables: two of type int and two of type float.
+Declare 4 variables: two of type int and two of type float.
-Read  lines of input from stdin (according to the sequence given in the 'Input Format' section below) and initialize your  variables.
+Read 2 lines of input from stdin (according to the sequence given in the 'Input Format' section below) and initialize your 4 variables.
-Use the  and  operator to perform the following operations:
+Use the + and - operator to perform the following operations:
 Print the sum and difference of two int variable on a new line.
 Print the sum and difference of two float variable rounded to one decimal place on a new line.
 **Input**